GMOD/dash_jbrowse/CONTRIBUTING.md

     ```
     $ npm install
     ```
-2. Create a virtual env and activate.
+2. Create a virtual env and activate (you can also use conda).
     ```
     $ virtualenv venv
     $ . venv/bin/activate